sheliak/galah_tools/README.md

 s.median_filter(size,extend=False)
 ```

 This does a median filter on the spectrum with a box of size `size`.
 The box size is given in Angstroms, but will be rounded to nearest odd integer when translated into size in pixels during the execution of this function.
 If `extend` is set to True, the data is extended before the convolution with the first and last value, so the boundary effects are less visible.
-This method only works with linearly sampled spectra for now.

 ##Saving spectra